DawidWraga/davstack/packages/service/README.md

 ```

 NOTE: it is recommended to use the `* as yourServicesName` syntax.
 Otherwise, ctrl+click on the tRPC client handler will navigate you to the app router file, instead of the specific service definition.

-# Comparison with tRPC

-## Similarities

-The fluent API is heavily inspired by the [tRPC](https://trpc.io/) procedure builder, providing an extremely intuitive and familiar DX.

-Services still have access to ctx from middleware, use input/output schemas, and outputs can also be inferred from the query/mutation function, just like tRPC.

-## Differences

-The key difference is that Davstack Service is a **service** builder, not a procedure API builder.

-This brings several benefits by decoupling your _service logic_ (eg database read/write operations), from the _transport layer_ (eg REST or tRPC APIs).

 ### Acknowledgements